 "Heresy" emerges from the Greek haireisthai, "to choose," or Late Latin haeresis, "action of choice."
 So it's all about free will.
 And what can be wrong with that?

 The contrary of heresy is orthodoxy.
 Heresy and Orthodoxy can occur in science also, of course, as in Alfred Wegener’s theory of Continental Drift, called heretical in its day.
-In science, divergent views tend to get a fair hearing, and may be the orthodoxy of the next generation.
-But have scientists ever gone to war, or killed or tortured, to oppose a heresy?
+But in science, divergent views tend to get a fair hearing, and may be the orthodoxy of the next generation.
+Have scientists ever gone to war, or killed or tortured, to oppose a heresy?

 Apostasy seems to be a bit more formal than heresy.
 When you officially renounce your prior faith, you are an apostate.
 Truth tell, we’re not clear on the difference.